 The artist has very faithfully depicted the voluptuous twist of her waist, much appreciated by Persians in dancing, and he has also managed to infuse considerable character into the musicians, the guitar man and the tambourine figure to the right.

+An extensive restoration which included removing patches of later decoration has brought new life to the paintings.
 Drunkenness was not unusual among Persian rulers and their Ottoman rivals.
-The pleasures of drinking wine were chanted by Persian poets beginning from the Xth century and the region of Shiraz was known for its wines which European travellers found excellent.
+The pleasures of drinking wine were chanted by Persian poets since the Xth century and the region of Shiraz was known for its wines which European travellers found excellent.
 At the reception attended by Byron At the end of the room was a cold buffet, which dispensed red cup from large bowls.
 Being composed of three parts arak (anise liquor) and one Julfa wine, it was not so innocent as it looked.

 Chehel Sotun Palace - European-like paintings